 3 Mistakes You Make Going Into Target

-Let me just say it up front- I’m not here to judge your consuming habits or to suggest mine are perfect.
+I’m not here to suggest my consuming habits are perfect or to judge yours.
 I still have growing to do, for sure!
 I love Target as much as the next person and sometimes, I just need to wander around the store and soak up all the aesthetic goodness.
 I totally get it.

 So what’s this post all about?
 Well, I’ve been practicing mindfulness when it comes to what and how much I consume, and here’s where I can help: There are habits I’ve had in the past that result in me spending way too much time, money, and energy buying things I don’t need/regret/ultimately end up returning.